Human brain is the focal point of the mind-body problem. This breakthrough transformative article solves this issue once and for all.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Human Brain.
+Please use the Social Network links just below to share this information from The Explanation, Human Brain.
 Its Role in Consciousness and Mind